Cmput-414/PoinTr/doc.md

 - It repeat above process to get final coordinate and feature.

 # dataset
+This folder manage dataloder, to load dataset from data file.
 ## KITTIDataset.py
+This python file contain KITTI class.
+- It load data from data file.
+- Prepare file list for the dataset.
+- Based on file list, to get ground truth and partial model.
 ## PCNDataset.py
+This python file contain PCN class.
+- It load data from data file.
+- Prepare file list for the dataset.
+- Based on file list, to get ground truth and partial model.

 # parser.py
+This python file manage user's input.
 ## def get_args()
+- This function add argument from input command.
+- Input: User's input
+- Output: args
+- Check and add argument `--config`, `--resume`, `--test`, ...
 ## def create_experiment_dir()
+- This function create experiments folder.
+- Input: args
+- Output: None
+- This function will crete ./experiement and save training/test result.

 # misc.py
+This python file contain some helper functions.
 ## def seprate_point_cloud()
 - This function using to generate the incomplete point cloud with a setted number.
 - Input: xyz, num_points, crop, fixed_points = None, padding_zeros = False